jfrog/SwampUp2023/JFTD101-Evolving-from-DevOps-to-DevSecOp/lab1-Curation/README.md

 ### In the terminal
   * Let’s configure the npm client:
       * Navigate to Applications panel > Artifactory > Artifacts
-      * Find the {npm-remote-curation} repo you just created in the list
+      * Find the `npm-remote-curation` repo you just created in the list
       * Click on it and then click on the `Set Me Up` button at the top right
       * In the Configure tab, click `Dismiss` to find the config instructions or